 On the job training under the direction of a field mentor in the area of family studies.
+Any preparation provided by outside agencies will not replace the prescribed MACU sequence.
 Prerequisite: approval of program advisor (0, 0, 5 credits)

 FM 499.
 Directed Readings & Research.
+(CIP: 39.0702)

 An individualized course that enables a student to study material not in the curriculum or to facilitate an in-depth academic exploration of a particular area of interest.
+Prerequisite: permission of instructor.